rewoven/extension/README.md

 # lens

-A Chrome extension that analyzes the environmental impact and sustainability of clothing while you shop online
+A Chrome extension that analyzes the environmental impact and sustainability of clothing while you shop online using the [Rewoven API](https://github.com/rewoven/api)

 ## Features